 Michigan Tech offers room and board scholarships to high school students who have received AFROTC scholarships.
 Room and board scholarships are limited in number, are awarded on a first-come, first-served basis, and are given for the length of the program.

-Michigan Tech also offers Out-of-State Type 7 Scholarship awardees (Tuition capped at in-state rate) a Diversity Incentive Grant, allowing non-Michigan residents to attend MTU on an AFROTC 4-Year Type 7 Scholarship.
+Michigan Tech now offers all Out-of-State Scholarship awardees (Tuition capped at in-state rate) and contracted non-scholarship cadets (AS300 and above) a Diversity Incentive Grant, allowing non-Michigan residents to attend MTU at the In-State rate!

 Visit the Michigan Tech Admissions scholarship page for additional information regarding university specific scholarship opportunities.